 This task facilitates the irradiation and subsequent testing of active and passive components, materials and assemblies.

 ATLAS UK has been developing a new (26 MeV) proton irradiation facility at Birmingham.
 As the CERN PS will be unavailable from 2013 to 2015, the new facility will be used to provide continuity.
 The first irradiation studies of strip hybrids and modules will therefore be performed at Birmingham as part of this programme, as will the first proton irradiation of the pixel multiplexer chip.
-This is in addition to the irradiation of carbon fibre sandwiches and optical fibres, which are of common interest to both strip and pixel systems, and sensor irradiation studies.
+This is in addition to the irradiation of carbon fibre sandwiches and fibre cables, which are of common interest to both strip and pixel systems, and sensor irradiation studies.

 Assembly, Integration & Internal Services (WP6)